robinagandhi/swa/slides/lecture-5/include/code-for-software-se.md

 # Common Attack Pattern Enumeration and Classification

 ## Enumerates .red[attack patterns] used in exploits
-- Total of 504 attack patterns in version 2.8
+- Total of 550+ attack patterns
 - Abstractions:
 Meta, Standard, Detailed Patterns and Categories